signalshore/signalshore.github.io/content/2019-08-11-Programming-Languages-Part-B.md

 ### What is the environment ?
 During programming we often hear about the "environment" a lot but we do not spend too much time thinking about what it actually is.
-Turns out that the environment is just a mapping that stores the identifies that the values/expressions the identifiers are bound too.
+Turns out that the environment is just a mapping that stores the identifiers that the values/expressions are bound too.
 When you think about it, this makes sense, right ?

 I mean, what is the role of the environment ?
 Like all the environment is supposed to do is to make sure that when the expressions are